When you’re new to herbs, many things can be intimidating. One of the most uncertain areas for many new herbalists is understanding herbal safety.

-Herb Related Deaths vs. Prescription Related Deaths
+Herb-Related Deaths vs. Prescription-Related Deaths

-In an article from mercola.com, Prescription Drugs Now Kill More People Than Illegal Drugs, Dr. Mercola sites a 2010 report in the Journal of General Internal Medicine that revealed the following information about modern medicines, adverse reactions, and death.
+In an article from mercola.com, Prescription Drugs Now Kill More People Than Illegal Drugs, Dr. Mercola cites a 2010 report in the Journal of General Internal Medicine that revealed the following information about modern medicines, adverse reactions, and death.

 - Records spanning from 1976 to 2006 (the most recent year available) found that, of 62 million death certificates, almost a quarter-million deaths were coded as having occurred in a hospital setting due to medication errors.